 If you’re a birder, be sure to take your binoculars to spot one of the myriad of bird species that call the forest home.
 The forest is a critical refuge for hundreds of wildlife species.

 Delve into the rich history of Portland with a visit to the Pittock Mansion.
 The beautifully preserved colonial-style mansion was built in 1914 for one of Portland’s most influential families.
-Today, the museum offers a wonderful insight into how the city became what it is today.
+Today, this popular Portland museum offers a wonderful insight into how the city became what it is today.

 One of Portland’s few accessible historic homes, Pittock Mansion offers a rare view into the life and times of the city’s early inhabitants.
 Take a guided tour through the home of Portland pioneers Henry and Georgiana Pittock and admire the unique architectural design and richly decorated interiors.